smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

  [11 26 30 22 21]
  [17 14 16 34 40]]

-*Visual representation of the probabilities*
+**Visual representation of the probabilities**

 ![alt text][image16]

 From the bar graph, it is evident that the model is very sure about all images except the first image.
 For the first image, the model is relatively sure that this is a child crossing (probability of 0.6).
-The top five soft max probabilities were
+The top five soft max probabilities for the first image were :

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|